 Visiting Punta Cana With Babies & Toddlers

-You will be able to get around quite easily with a stroller as the streets and paths are paved.
-We always travel with our favourite compact travel stroller which at least doubled as a high chair if we needed and of course, a place to nap when out and about.
+You can get around easily with a stroller as the streets and paths are paved.
+We always travel with our favourite compact travel stroller which at least doubled as a high chair if we needed it and of course, a place to nap when out and about.

 It was stressful how unwell our daughter was when we arrived however we had medical support and compassionate staff to help us navigate through.